stefan-hoeck/idris2-dom-mvc/README.md

-This is still very much work in progress, but I transferred the whole rhone-js tutorial to this library and the resulting code is Here's the link to the [tutorial](docs/src/Examples/Main.md).
+This is still very much work in progress, but I transferred the whole rhone-js tutorial to this library and the resulting code is a lot simpler compared to the one from rhone-js.
+Here's the link to the [tutorial](docs/src/Examples/Main.md).

 ## Dependencies